ibm-cloud-docs/vpc/vsi_is_create_instance.md

 Gather the following information by using `DataSource` command.

 1. Gather instance profile details.
 Run the following command for the profile that you select.
 See [x86 instance profiles](/docs/vpc?topic=vpc-profiles&interface=ui#profiles) for a list of available profiles.
-For more information, see the Terraform documentation on [ibm_is_instance_profiles](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profiles).
+For more information, see the Terraform documentation on [ibm_is_instance_profiles](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profiles){: external}.
 Use an instance profile by referring to the instance profile data source.
-For more information, see the Terraform documentation on [ibm_is_instance_profile](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profile).
+For more information, see the Terraform documentation on [ibm_is_instance_profile](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/data-sources/is_instance_profile){: external}.

    * Gather instance profile details for a specific profile